Noviern/x2/docs/reference/types/Uibounds.md

   -> effectiveOffX: number
   2. effectiveOffY: number
 ```
-> Retrieves the effective offset (left, top) of the UI bounds.
+> Retrieves the effective rendered offset (left, top) of the UI bounds.
 >
 > @*return* `effectiveOffX` — The effective x-offset.
 >